theo-armour/2021/journal/Morris-Grass-Fed-Beef.md

 If you want be holistic about this, where is the starting point? where do you begin?

 Where to begin: the land ~ the animals ~ the ideas?

-***

-The following is a discombobulated series of notes, references and whatever that started as a list of possible questions to ask Joe which them morphed into some of his responses and even more references.

-The use of this document is merely as a repository of the thoughts with no particular outcome in mind other than as a record of a delightful encounter.

 ## Reference